Leverkusen chemical blast likely released toxins into air | DW | 28.07.2021

 An explosion at a German chemical plant probably released toxic compounds into the surrounding area, environmental authorities said on Wednesday.

-The state environmental agency said tests were still underway, but that the tanks affected by Tuesday's deadly blast contained chlorinated solvents.
+The state environmental agency said tests were still underway, but that the tanks affected by the deadly blast contained chlorinated solvents.

 "For this reason, we are assuming currently that dioxin, PCB and furane compounds were carried by the smoke plume to the surrounding residential areas," an agency spokesman told German news agency DPA.
 He said it was so far unclear how high levels were.